josiah14/articles/scala-types-0.md

 Flatten for abstract datatypes works the same as it does for `List`s.
 If I have nested instances of the same datatype, `flatten` will resolve the nesting so that I only have to deal with a single wrapping of the context of whatever type I'm working in.

-##### Option
+#####

-Let's start with the `Option` type, again.
+Let's start with the `` type, again.
 If you have a `Some(Some(value))`, typically, that nested `Some` isn't giving any additional contextual information about the type that's of any real use to you.
 Even if that value is a `None`, for the operation you want to perform, you probably only care that at the end of the nesting, there is a `None` there to help you delegate to the program what should be done next.

 When using our scala-redis library, this could happen if we `get` a value from a Redis key and then use it to `get` a value from a different Redis key.